MIAGroupUT/IMPLICIT-CELL-SURFACES/README.md

 * ``/matlab`` - Matlab scripts for data preparation and visualization.

-This is the official GitHub repository of the MICCAI 2022 paper "Implicit Neural Representations for Generative Modeling of Living Cell Shapes".
+This is the official GitHub repository of MedIA 2024 paper "Generative modeling of living cells with SO(3)-equivariant implicit neural representations" and MICCAI 2022 paper "Implicit Neural Representations for Generative Modeling of Living Cell Shapes".
 For more information and results, please visit our official website at <a href="https://cbia.fi.muni.cz/research/simulations/implicit_shapes" target="_blank">https://cbia.fi.muni.cz/research/simulations/implicit_shapes</a>.